 It took what felt like months before Scott himself finally contacted me and assured me everything was fine.

 That’s what he said every email… everything’s fine, everything’s good… after a while he mentioned that he was seeing a doctor, something about his headaches, having problems with school, missed having me around to help with stupid language arts class.
 Promise not to tell, he said, but he felt like sometimes he was disconnected from the world, getting lost in his head.
 Dad didn’t like it, he said.
 And did I remember that time he tried to kiss me?
 Yes, I remembered.
 Gosh, he was sorry he never made it up… but he would, he promised.
 He thinks of me, he assured me.
 All the time.

 Scott’s emails came less frequently and sometimes seemed to be written by a completely different person.
 The ‘good’ and ‘fine’ were obviously lies.
-After a few months Scott’s access to the web was taken away; his cousin said Scott had emailed his school counselor to tell them that his best friend had been raped and that she had been taken away so that no one would find out the truth, that his step mom was feeding him medicine against his will to make him forget things….
+After a few months Scott’s access to the web was taken away; his cousin said Scott had emailed his school counselor a paranoid letter to tell them that his best friend had been raped and that she had been taken away so that no one would find out the truth, that his step mom was feeding him medicine against his will to make him forget things….
 All Internet privileges were revoked.